 New members are welcomed and encouraged to join 4-H at any time, however there are certain privileges and opportunities that come with registering by certain dates.
-Please see page 20 of the Enrollment Guide & Family Handbook for specific dates.
-New families are encouraged to attend any of the sessions in the New Family Orientation Series.
+See Key 2020-2021 Enrollment Dates

 Steps to Joining 4-H

-1. Review the Enrollment Guide & Family Handbook and use as a resource throughout the year.
+1. Watch for the 2020-2021 Enrollment Guide & Family Handbook coming soon!!
+You can use it as a resource throughout the year.
 It contains general information about 4-H, activities and events at the county, state, and national level, general enrollment, and project enrollment.
 Additional resources for review:

 2. Select a club that works for your family.

 - Review our Clubs at a Glance to identify a club that you’re interested in.

 - Contact one of the club’s leaders to let them know you are interested in joining the club and confirm the meeting day, time, and location.